akeamc/gya/main/main.typ

   sammanfattning: [
     //En sammanfattning av hela arbetet (syfte, metod, resultat och slutsatser) på högst en halv sida.
 En läsare ska kunna förstå vad ni har undersökt, hur ni gjort det och vilka resultat ni kommit fram till genom att bara läsa sammanfattningen.

-    Hela tiden platsbestämns vi, och platsdata samlas in av appar som Google Maps för att till exempel mäta mängden trängsel på restauranger eller fordonstrafik.
+    Hela tiden platsbestäms vi, och platsdata samlas in av appar som Google Maps för att till exempel mäta mängden trängsel på restauranger eller fordonstrafik.
 Denna platsbestämning sker genom GPS-system inuti enheterna där deras position avgörs genom trilaterering.
 Problemet med denna metod är att avsändarna själva avgör när de vill skicka in information till en databas.
-Platsbestämning av enheter utan detta sjärrapporteringsbehov skulle möjliggöra mer omfattande statistik angående platsdata.
+Platsbestämning av enheter utan detta självrapporteringsbehov skulle möjliggöra mer omfattande statistik angående platsdata.
 Syftet med detta gymnasiearbete är att undersöka hur rimlig denna form av lokalisering av wifiklienter är avseende vilken precision som kan uppnås.

     För att undersöka detta omprogrammerade vi mjukvaran i en Asus RT-AC86U wifirouter i syfte att mäta fasförskjutningen av signaler från en wifiklient mellan routerns tre externa antenner och på så sätt beräkna precisionen möjlig vid triangulering med denna router -- som är en tämligen typisk "off-the-shelf"-router, vilket är avgörande för om ett system baserat på denna rapport kan implementeras i existerande wifinätverksinstallationer.

-    I experimentet uppnåddes en precision om #qty("+-10", "degree") för vinklar mellan #qty("-30", "degree") och #qty("30", "degree").
+    I experimentet uppnåddes en precision om i genomsnitt #qty("+-0.77", "degree") för vinklar mellan #qty("-30", "degree") och #qty("30", "degree").
 På grund av antennernas placering på routern kunde inte större vinklar mätas.
   ],
   abstract: [
-    We are localized all the time, and location data is collected by applications such as Google Maps in order to measure crowdedness at restaurants, or traffic levels, for example.
-This localization is done using the built-in GPS systems of the devices, which in turn utilize satellites and trilateration to determine the location of the devices.
-The main issue with this method is that it builds upon _active_ localization, meaning that the devices being localized themselves need to report their location, as opposed to _passive_ localization where the position of the devices can be silently detected by a third party.
-Passive localization would thus enable more thorough location statistics.
-The purpose of this paper is to determine the level of precision achieveable with such a passive localization system.
+    We are localised all the time, and location data is collected by applications such as Google Maps in order to measure crowdedness at restaurants, or traffic levels, for example.
+This localisation is done using the built-in GPS systems of the devices, which in turn utilise satellites and trilateration to determine the location of the devices.
+The main issue with this method is that it builds upon _active_ localisation, meaning that the devices being localised themselves need to report their location, as opposed to _passive_ localisation where the position of the devices can be silently detected by a third party.
+Passive localisation would thus enable more thorough location statistics.
+The purpose of this paper is to determine the level of precision achievable with such a passive localisation system.

     In order to study this, we reprogrammed the firmware of an Asus RT-AC86U wifi router to be able to measure the phase shift between the router's three antennas of wifi signals originating from a wifi client in order to determine the angle of arrival of the signal, and in turn the direction of the wifi device itself.
 A crucial property of the wifi router used in this study is that it is a very typical, off-the-shelf router, which means a system based on this paper could be deployed widely at low cost.

-    A precision of #qty("+-10", "degree") for angles between #qty("-30", "degree") and #qty("30", "degree") was achieved in the experiment.
+    An average precision of #qty("+-0.77", "degree") for angles between #qty("-30", "degree") and #qty("30", "degree") was achieved in the experiment.
 The manufacturer's antenna placement prohibited the measuring of larger angles.
   ],
   acknowledgements: [
     //En kall novembereftermiddag följde vår käre vän Vidar Nordqvist med Åke Amcoff till Hökarängen för att köpa en begagnad router på Blocket.
 Tack.